 Different Types Of Key Man Insurance

-A key man life only insurance policy is much like a straight forward term life insurance policy.
+A life only insurance policy is much like a straight forward term life insurance policy.
 A person is insured for a sum of money is which is paid out on death.
 The only variation from different providers will be whether terminal illness is also included which it normally is.
-Check with your advisor.
-A life only key man policy can be taken out with a level term or decreasing sum assured.
+Check with your adviser.
+Life Only can be taken out with a level term or decreasing sum assured.
 As mentioned it’s normally over a term of up to 40 years depending on how old the key person is.